5 Things to Consider When Hiring a Spousal Support Lawyer

 Marriages lasting more than 20 years will warrant support ranging from 35% to 50% of the total marriage length.
 A spousal support lawyer can help you obtain an acceptable spousal support arrangement that lasts for a manageable length of time.

 Speak To A Spousal Support Lawyer in Rochester

 If you are going to divorce soon, seek aid from a spousal support lawyer.
 For the lower-earning spouse, we can help you arrange enough spousal support to allow you to maintain your current lifestyle.

 If you are the higher-earning spouse, we can help you ensure that your spousal support payments are not overbearing.
-To get started, schedule a free consultation with our experienced Rochester divorce lawyer.
+To get started, schedule a confidential consultation with our experienced Rochester divorce lawyer.